pheymanss/chronicle/README.md

-Additional to the empty header, new\_report() creates a first chunk in which it loads the package, and suggests adding all the preprocessing in that chunk to have reproducibility by rendering through direct knitting instead of relying on chronicleâs rendering.
+Additional to the empty header, new\_report() creates a first chunk in which it loads the package, and suggests adding all the preprocessing in that chunk to have reproducibility by rendering through direct knitting instead of relying on chronicle's rendering.

 ``` r
 empty_header <- new_report()